This post contains affiliate links. Please read my Disclaimer for more information

 A little different from what my bathrooms looked like when my kids were growing up, especially after baths in the evening and getting ready for bed.
 Towels, clothes, wet mat, toothpaste smears and the taps spotty and more than likely with toothpaste “spit” on them (especially the mirror) I do miss some of those days.
 Anyway…..

 Back to the message at hand.
 A few years ago I took a class on glass etching and was amazed at how simple it was but what a difference it made for the look of the glass.
 Whether it was a casserole dish (yup, just a 9×13 can be prettied up), a trifle dish, glasses and decorative jars, kind of dressing them up wouldn’t you say?
 Which is what I got hooked on.
-Do you call it “hooked on” when I have made a half dozen sets?
-The finished product is lovely and I use the ones I do as a one of a kind Wedding gift.
+The finished product is lovely and I use them as one of a kind Wedding gifts.
 A basket with two jars filled with Cotton and Swabs with fluffy white towels of different sizes.
 I’ll show you the way on this project!

 Glass Etched Vanity Jars